Fishing and boating

 Learn more about possession limits and download a reference booklet on the Northern Territory’s possession limits page.

-Pick up a measuring sticker, poster, booklet and flyer at tackle stores and retailers near popular fishing destinations.
+You can pick up a measuring sticker, poster, booklet and flyer at tackle stores and retailers near popular fishing destinations.